wp-plugins/filled-in/readme.txt

 Full documentation can be found on the [Filled In](http://urbangiraffe.com/plugins/filled-in/) page.

 == Changelog ==
+= 1.8.13 =
+* Removed assert which caused PHP warnings

+= 1.8.12 =
+* Added "Reply to" option to default email extension
+* Added possibility to setup an anchor to which to move after submission
+* Added parsing of action parameter on forms
+* Fixed logic of post extensions failure (it's not a failed submission anymore)
+* Added a note when a post exension fails (only the most recent one)
+* Added parsing of files in emails

+= 1.8.11 =
+* Changed the default email template (better for mobile devices)
+* The default email template is built into main extension class

+= 1.8.10 =
+* Added possibility for extensions to send special data marks between them

+= 1.8.9 =
+* Replace entire post was still replacing text in some posts with different Filled in form

 = 1.8.8 =
 * Really fixed email filter and it's parsing regex